-|David A. Rockcliffeemail@example.com||(703) 292-7123||E12473|
+|David A. Rockcliffefirstname.lastname@example.org||(703) 292-7123||E12465|

 |Elebeoba Mayemail@example.com||(703) 292-2100||E12468|

-Apply to NSF 17-589
+Apply to NSF 21-509

-The cluster supports proposals that make use of the tools of systems and synthetic biology to generate a comprehensive understanding of complex interactions within biological systems across different scales.
+The cluster supports proposals that advance and make use of systems and synthetic biology to generate a comprehensive understanding of complex interactions within biological systems across different scales.
 Proposals using experimental and computational approaches in a synergistic fashion are a high priority.
-The cluster seeks proposals using tractable established or emerging model systems, including synthetic cells or cell-like systems, that facilitate the investigation of regulatory and metabolic network dynamics; fundamental rules governing complex behavior.
+The cluster seeks proposals using tractable established or emerging model systems, including synthetic cells or cell-like systems, that facilitate the investigation of regulatory and metabolic network dynamics and reveal fundamental rules governing complex behavior.
 The cluster also seeks proposals that investigate the molecular events that drive the interactions and emergent properties of natural and synthetic microbial communities.

-- Systems-level analysis of regulatory, signaling, and metabolic networks, including the interactions among networks.
+- Mechanistic modeling of all levels of regulatory control, signaling, and metabolic networks and the interactions among networks.